Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 The HQSS and HQFS lead to interesting spectroscopic implications for the hadrons containing a heavy quark.
 In the heavy quark limit, the heavy spin $j_h$ (spin of the heavy quark, $j_h={1\over 2}$) and light spin $j_\ell$ (the total angular momentum of the light d.o.f) are conserved separately.
 Thus, the singly heavy hadrons can be labeled by its light spin $j_\ell$.
 The states with total spin $J=j_\ell\pm {1\over 2}$ should be degenerate.
 An example is the masses of the ground state heavy mesons,

-where the mass splittings are relatively small compared with the masses of the heavy mesons.
-Meanwhile, HQFS requires that the mass difference between the mesons with different light d.o.f for the charm and bottom systems should be approximately the same.
+where the mass splittings are relatively small compared with the masses of the heavy mesons. {The HQSS dictates the mass splittings are inversely proportional to heavy quark masses, namely $(m_{D^*}-m_D)/(m_{B^*}-m_B)=m_b/m_c$ in line with the above experimental results.} Meanwhile, HQFS requires that the mass difference between the mesons with different light d.o.f for the charm and bottom systems should be approximately the same.
 For example

 Apart from the mass spectrum, the HQSS and HQFS could be used to relate the different coupling constants and interactions.
 For example, in the HQFS, the vertices $BB^*\pi$ and $\bar{D}\bar{D}^*\pi$ can be related to each other.
 In the heavy quark limit, the interaction between two heavy hadrons is dominated by the interactions of the light d.o.f of the two particles.
 For example, the HQSS can bridge $D\bar{D}$ interaction and $D^*\bar{D}^*$ interaction.
 More examples will be discussed in Sec.~\ref{sec:HQSinHHM}.